oneapi-src/SYCLomatic/docs/dev_guide/API-Mapping-query-guide.rst

 API-Mapping Query Guide
 =======================

-|tool_name| provides an option for users to get which SYCL API will be used when
+|tool_name| provides the functionality for users to query functionally
-migrating a CUDA API.
+compatible SYCL API for some CUDA API.
+The API query functionality can assist user on manual code migration and help user understand the SYCL API.

-For example:
+API mapping query example:

    .. code-block:: bash